Zane Monlouis: Arsenal's teenage defender out to maintain Hale End's recent success

 “He allows the attackers and the defenders to express themselves.
 He doesn’t really like the ball going long and that allows us to work on our game and try and get out of tight situations.
 He encourages us to do that and he’s enhanced my game a lot.”

-For now all his focus is on the best possible rehabilitation period following his hamstring injury and then ending the season well with the U23s.
+First and foremost, he wants to make a full recovery from his hamstring injury and then end the season well with the U23s.

-Beyond that, however, he admits that a spell out on loan is something he would like to experience.
+Beyond that, however, he admits that a spell out on loan appeals to him.

 “I feel it’s a big jump because it’s just a lot more demanding, the coaches, the players, the environment, the changing rooms.
 It’s all very different from the academies and if you can adapt to it well, it can enhance your performances on the pitch.
 Just look at Emile, Dan Ballard and a few others.